olhanahorna/Multiopt_VoI_SI/README.md

 # Multiopt_VoI_SI

-This repository contains the codebase for "Multi-objective value of information assessment using stochastic programming: addressing uncertainty in site index determination" manuscript
+This repository contains the codebase for "Multi-objective value of information assessment using stochastic programming: addressing uncertainty in site index determination" paper published in Forestry: An International Journal of Forest Research. https://doi.org/10.1093/forestry/cpaf021

 The following files are contained in this directory: